With Lyme disease on the rise, people need to take special care to avoid tick encounters amid the COVID-19 crisis.

 TICK SPRAYING IS THE BEST WAY TO PROTECT THE ONES YOU LOVE.

+Unlike a lawn care service, we focus solely on protect you from ticks.
 We spray commercial-grade tick pesticides with your family's safety in mind and tailor a tick removal plan to match your specific needs.
 We understand that ensuring safe and effective tick control is important to your health and, for that reason, all of our technicians are properly trained, and possess extensive knowledge and up-to-date certifications.
 We deliver quality products, offer natural pesticides upon request, and maintain properly calibrated tick spraying equipment at all times.

 Tick Control, LLC spares no expense in delivering you the finest products and services at the lowest prices possible.
 Your family deserves protection and only the very best tick control methods.
 We strive to deliver it!
 And yes, our tick sprays are very safe for pets!
 Our phone number is (888) 910-8425.

 TICK CONTROL, LLC IS AMONG THE BEST TICK CONTROL COMPANIES SERVICING THE STATE OF CONNECTICUT.

 We are tick spraying specialists who know exactly how to get rid of ticks on your property.
 We offer the very best yard treatment for ticks.
 Our business was founded on the dedication to making your health and safety our top priority.
 If you're serious about preventing ticks, there is no match for Tick Control, LLC.